List of DC Comics characters: M: Moxie Mannheim

-Moxie Mannheim is a character appearing in American comic books published by DC Comics, and the father of Bruno Mannheim.
+Moxie Mannheim is the founder of Intergang and the father of Bruno Mannheim.
+He was killed by his rivals.

-In pre-Crisis continuity, Moxie Mannheim founded Intergang in the 1920s before being killed by rivals.
+In post-Crisis continuity, Mannheim had been in prison since the 1940s after being captured by Guardian and the Newsboy Legion.
+After being released from prison, he briefly worked with his old ally Granny Goodness.
+After surviving a fall into a chasm, he works with Dabney Donovan to revive his henchmen Mike Gunn, Ginny McCree, Noose, and Rough House in youthful, superpowered bodies and transfer himself into a youthful body.

-In post-Crisis continuity, Moxie had been in prison since the 1940s after being captured by the Newsboy Legion and was later released from prison.
-After being released, he briefly worked with his old ally Granny Goodness.
-After surviving a fall into a chasm, he works with Project Cadmus geneticist Dabney Donovan to revive his henchmen Mike "Machine" Gunn, Ginny "Torcher" McCree, Noose, and Rough House in youthful, superpowered bodies and transfer himself into a youthful body.
+In Infinite Crisis, Mannheim appears as a member of Alexander Luthor Jr.'s Secret Society of Super Villains until he is killed by Superboy-Prime.
+Mannheim was resurrected following the DC Rebirth relaunch, but is later killed by Red Cloud.

-In Infinite Crisis, Moxie appears as a member of Alexander Luthor Jr.'s Secret Society of Super Villains before being killed by Superboy-Prime.
-He is resurrected following the DC Rebirth relaunch, which restored DC Comics' continuity to a form much as it was prior to "The New 52".
+While Moxie does not have superpowers, he was shown to be a skilled marksman and an expert at hand-to-hand combat.